adamyaxley/adamyaxley.github.io/_projects/ninja_cat.md

 Ninja cat started out as a simple endless runner game that I made to test the capabilities of the [Pineapple Game Engine](/projects/pineapple) one weekend in 2013.
 At that time, the Pineapple Game Engine did not have great support for mobile platforms, and I ended up spending 90% of my time implementing Android and iOS platforms.

 In Ninja Cat, the platforms are generated completely at random each time you play.
-The  platforms positions are calculated based on the jumping or falling velocity of Ninja Cat using the equations for projectile motion, also known as SUVAT.
+The  platforms positions are calculated based on the jumping or falling velocity of the player using the equations for projectile motion, also known as SUVAT.

 # About